Andrinoid/react-droppad/README.md

 |subTitle     |string       |your files here or browse |                                      |
 |onUploaded   |function     |()=>{}                    |fired after upload with the response  |

-You can find more example of usage in the demo directory, which you can run in a local development server using npm start or yarn run start
+You can find example of usage in the demo directory, which you can run in a local development server using npm start or yarn run start

 layout inspired by : https://dribbble.com/shots/2473854-Daily-UI-Day-031-File-Upload